 At this point in a normal staff meeting, Nurse Ratched usually takes over, but today she says nothing.
 The doctor is forced to continue the meeting his own.

-The doctor admits that McMurphy is not a "normal" man and expresses Nurse Ratched’s desire to "unify" the staff’s opinion and actions towards him.
+The doctor admits that McMurphy is not a "normal" man and expresses Nurse Ratched’s desire to "unify" the staff’s opinions and actions toward him.

 Still, Big Nurse doesn’t help him out.